funilrys/PyFunceble/docs/configuration.rst

     **Type:** :code:`dict`

-    **Description:** Categorize the http status code as mentionned in the documention related to the :code:`HTTP Code` colomn.
+    **Description:** Categorize the http status code as mentioned in the documentation related to the :code:`HTTP Code` column.

 :code:`http_codes[list][up]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^